Kansas Medicaid Long Term Care Eligibility

 - Applicants must be eligible for Medicaid Long Term Care in addition to individual program requirements before they will be granted community and home based waivers.

 1. Residency and Citizenship – the applicant must be a Kansas resident and be a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled and can receive care in home or at a facility.
 The applicant must meet certain medical requirements consistent with the level of care requested.

-3. Income Limitations – the applicant’s monthly income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than $2,199.
-There is a personal needs allowance of $62/month that is not factored into the total countable income.
+3. Income Limitations – the applicant’s monthly income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than 244% of the Federal Poverty Level.
+However, all income above $62.00 per month must be used to help pay for care.
+The personal needs allowance of $62/month is not factored into the total countable income.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 Kansas has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.

 Exempt Assets for an applicant in Kansas include: